EpistasisLab/scikit-rebate/README.md

 # scikit-rebate

-A sklearn-compatible Python implementation of ReBATE, a suite of Relief-based feature selection algorithms for machine learning.
+A scikit-learn-compatible Python implementation of ReBATE, a suite of Relief-based feature selection algorithms for Machine Learning.

 ## Relief-based algorithms